top of page

 About Me

-My name is Karel Terra, I'm a Technical Game Designer and I make games because they are the “soundtrack” of my life.
-They anchor me in time and space and the memories I have made through them will last my lifetime.
+My name is Karel Terra, and I'm a Technical Game Designer driven by the belief that games are the “soundtrack” of life, anchoring us in time and space.
+The memories I've forged through them will last a lifetime.

-I draw inspiration from the multitude of experiences I’ve had.
-From my quilted upbringing living in Germany, New Zealand and Australia to performing as a teenage rocker and finally travelling the world as a backpacker.
+I draw inspiration from my quilted upbringing—living in Germany, New Zealand, and Australia—performing as a teenage rocker, and backpacking across the globe.

 AAA